ruslan-bikkinin/code-push/cli/README.md

 #### Private key path parameter

-This parameter specifies path to the private key file which will be used to generate signature of update.
-If private key path parameter will be omitted signature verification in code-push plugin will be ignored.
+This parameter specifies a path to the private key file used to generate the signature of the update.
+If the private key path parameter is omitted, signature verification in the code-push plugin will be ignored.

-Please refer to [Code Signing section](#code-signing) for more details about Code Signing feature.
+Please refer to the [Code Signing section](#code-signing) for more details on the Code Signing feature.

 * NOTE: This option is supported only for React Native applications on Android and iOS platforms.*